ckuelker/quick-guide-en-us/DevOps/Hardware/Control/BMC/ipmitool.md

 ## Debug SOL

-To debug the setup of **Serial Over Lan** (`SOL`) add the `-v` option to enable verbose output and in some case set the privilege level explicit with the `-L` option.
+To debug the setup of **Serial Over Lan** (`SOL`), add the `-v` option to enable verbose output. verbose output and in some cases set the privilege level explicitly with the `-L` option.

 ```bash
 ipmitool -v -L USER -I lanplus -H 172.20.50.102 -U admin -P admin sol activate
 ```

-If his does not help use `namp`.
+If this does not help use `namp`.
 See [ipmitool Fails with Authentication Issues](http://h20564.www2.hpe.com/hpsc/doc/public/display?docId=emr_na-c03481170)

 ## Raw Commands

-Sometimes the `OEM` implements undocumented features into the `BMC` firmware that can be reach via the **raw** option.
-As this commands are not standard it depends on the `BMC` what the out come will be.
+Sometimes the `OEM` implements undocumented features in the `BMC` firmware that can be accessed via the **raw** option.
+Since these commands are not standard, it depends on the `BMC` what the result will be.
 This is just an example.

 ```bash
 ipmitool raw 0x36 0xc